Missouri Botanical Garden International Fellowships

 The Missouri Botanical Garden is dedicated to supporting young scientists and professionals, helping them advance their careers and make a significant impact in their field of work and communities.

-These opportunities in plant systematics, biogeography, ecology, and conservation are made possible through a partnership between the Center for Conservation and Sustainable Development and the Latin America Department.
+These opportunities in plant systematics, biogeography, ecology, and conservation are made possible through a partnership between the Center for Conservation Science and the Ecological and Evolutionary Synthesis Department.

 The Fellowships aim to aid students and young professionals by providing funding for research and training at MBG in St. Louis, Missouri.
 During their tenure, Fellows will gain access to MBG's extensive resources, including the herbarium, living collections, library, the TROPICOS database, and the Shaw Nature Reserve.
 Additionally, Fellows will have opportunities to participate in various interdisciplinary activities designed to enhance their experience and foster professional growth.